Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-sUed4aFcYLs.md

 # [April 6th, 2021 Livestream](../2021-04-06.md)
 ## Q&A: Mk.6 Belts?
 https://www.youtube.com/watch?v=sUed4aFcYLs
-This question was possibly duplicated with a more recent answer: [May 18th, 2021 Livestream Q&A: Is there a technical reason you only made Mk.5 belts and not higher?](./yt-SiU_cgb0XhI.md) [https://www.youtube.com/watch?v=SiU_cgb0XhI](https://www.youtube.com/watch?v=SiU_cgb0XhI)
+This question was possibly duplicated with a more recent answer: [August 24th, 2021 Livestream Q&A: Is there going to be a Mk.6 Belt for Mk.3 Miner at 250% clock speed?](./yt-x2VBWUAqpoQ.md) [https://www.youtube.com/watch?v=x2VBWUAqpoQ](https://www.youtube.com/watch?v=x2VBWUAqpoQ)

 ### Topics